Overview

 aws_operationThe operation associated with the item (for example, RunInstances).

-aws_regionThe region associated with the item (such as us-east-1).
+aws_regionThe region associated with the item (for example, us-east-1).

 aws_availability_zoneThe availability zone associated with the item.